RadekBucki/OpinionCollectorArchitecture/BackendDatabaseCommunication.md

     item type.
 endnote

+note left of DatabaseCommunictionFacadeInterface::getAllProducts
+    Only this method returns
+    unvisible products
+    (for admin).
+endnote

 note left of DatabaseCommunictionFacadeInterface::getProductsFilterProducts
-    Working on like or between statement
+    Working on like or between
-    for non null passed fields.
+    statementfor non null passed
+    fields.
 endnote

 @enduml